mrocklin/mrocklin.github.io/minimal-bug-reports.md

 I strongly recommend following Stack Overflow's guidelines on [Minimal Complete Verifiable Exmamples](https://stackoverflow.com/help/mcve).
 I'll include brief highlights here:

-> ... code should be ...
+*... code should be ...*

-> -  Minimal – Use as little code as possible that still produces the same problem
+-  *Minimal – Use as little code as possible that still produces the same problem*

-> -  Complete – Provide all parts needed to reproduce the problem
+-  *Complete – Provide all parts needed to reproduce the problem*

-> -  Verifiable – Test the code you're about to provide to make sure it reproduces the problem
+-  *Verifiable – Test the code you're about to provide to make sure it reproduces the problem*

 Lets be clear, this is *hard* and takes time.